bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 Equation 3.13 is the *integral form* while Equation 3.14 is the *differential form*, and they have identical meaning.

-The differential form is a bit easier to intuitively understand.
+The differential form is a bit easier to understand intuitively.
 We can see that it matches the approximation (Equation 3.4) that we discussed in the previous subsection.
 Using this differential notation and the informal notation we defined above in Equation 2.26-2.28, we can "calculate" the quadratic variation as: